wso2/docs-is/en/docs/develop/idp-session-extender-endpoint.md

 ### Extracting the session identifier value

 If the above config has been enabled, the session identifier can be extracted from the ID token.
-The ID token should be decoded, and the value of the claim `isk`, which is the identifier of the session, should be read.
+To do this, decode the ID token and read the value of the claim `isk`, which is the identifier of the session.

 ### Supported requests